-Are you currently pursuing your Pharmacy degree?
-Are you looking for an opportunity to advance your pharmacy experience?
-Grow your pharmacy career with our experienced team at Children's Hospital!
+Are you a pharmacy student eager to advance your clinical experience?
+Grow your pharmacy career with our dynamic team at Barnes!

 Under direct supervision of staff pharmacists, the Pharmacy Technician has primary responsibility of preparing drugs in unit-dose for IV/OR, inpatient and ancillary area.
 According to standard procedures, Pharmacy Students assist the staff pharmacist in physician order processing, dispensing medications, transporting medication supplies and maintaining appropriate records.

 Provides accurately prepared orders of pharmaceutical supplies by properly assembling orders and requisitions with the correct products.